 Partnerships are welcome!
 The Foundation would enjoy more opportunities to join in on other events or involve other community entities in our sessions.
 For example, the first session hosted in September 2016 was a partnership between Norton County Hospital and the Norton County Health Department and Home Health Services.
 The topic was on blood lab results and what they mean to your health.
 Another session, hosted in November 2016, allowed participants from the community to learn how to protect themselves against the cold and flu; a partner in that event was Moffet Drug, a local pharmacy.
 Also in November 2016 was the "Tickled Pink" event to raise awareness for breast cancer and funds to support local cancer patients.
 Learn more about other upcoming sessions on our News page.

-The application deadline for nursing scholarships to be awarded in for the Spring 2018 semester was Aug.
+The application deadline for nursing scholarships to be awarded for the Summer 2018 semester was Aug.
 1, 2018.
 The application will be made available again by November 2018 ahead of the Dec.
 1, 2018 deadline for Spring 2019 semester scholarships.

 The scholarship deadlines throughout the year are as follows:

 We welcome you to join our cause!
 You can make a tax-deductible contribution at any time.
 Checks can be personally delivered to the Norton County Hospital or sent via mail to:

 Norton Regional Health Foundation

 An easy way to contribute is through AmazonSmile.
 Click the Norton Regional Health Foundation AmazonSmile link, and shop Amazon as normal.
 Amazon will donate 0.5% of the price of your eligible purchases to the Foundation just because you designated it as your charity.
 It takes no additional money or effort on your part.
 Thank you for your support!